 the "activeUes" attribute containing one or more the ActiveUe instances which includes the UE identifier whose status of the access stratum time distribution is active within the "supi" attribute and optionally the requested time synchronization error budget within the "timeSyncErrBudget" attribute.

-Editor's Note: Error/Redirect responses are FFS.

 Editor's Note: Interaction with PCF is FFS.

 Editor's Note: Whether to consider GET method is FFS.

+If the TSCTSF cannot successfully fulfil the received HTTP POST request due to the internal TSCTSF error or due to the error in the HTTP POST request, the TSCTSF shall send the HTTP error response as specified in clause 6.1.7.

 * * * Next Change * * * *